MoralisWeb3/MoralisDocumentation/moralis-dapp/sending-assets/transfer-assets-unity.md

 ### Transfer ERC721 Tokens (Non-Fungible)

 There is currently no method for NFT transfer, this will be done `ExecuteContractFunction` to call smart contract function to transfer NFTs
-The abi used is inline with the EIP721 standard and all tokens that use that standard should be transfereable by changing the contract address
+The abi used is inline with the EIP721 standard and all tokens that use that standard should be transferable by changing the contract address of the NFT
 This can also be recreated for NFT minting

 - `contractAddress` : The address of the deployed smart contract